WRJN

-WRJN (1400 AM) is a full service oldies radio station in Racine, Wisconsin, serving Racine and Kenosha Counties.
-The station is owned by Civic Media, Inc., along with sister station WAUK in Milwaukee.
-WRJN features live sports including Green Bay Packers football, Milwaukee Brewers baseball and University of Wisconsin Badgers games.
+WRJN (1400 AM) is a full service radio station in Racine, Wisconsin, serving Racine and Kenosha Counties.
+The station is owned by Civic Media, Inc. WRJN features live sports including Green Bay Packers football, Milwaukee Brewers baseball, and Wisconsin Badgers games.
 WRJN's studios and transmitter tower are on Victory Avenue at 17th Street in Racine.

 WRJN is a Class C station powered at 1,000 watts, using a non-directional antenna.
 Programming is also heard on two FM translators: W260CV at 99.9 MHz in Racine and W251BU at 98.1 MHz in Kenosha.
+Most of WRJN's programming is also heard on WRJM (1290 AM) in Greenfield (near Milwaukee).

 History

 Early years

 WRJN dates back to the first decade of commercial radio broadcasting.
 It signed on the air in December 1926.
 The station was originally issued the call sign WLBG, but quickly changed to WRRS.
-On April 28, 1928, the station became WRJN, which stood for its then-owner, the Racine Journal News, a daily newspaper.
+On April 28, 1928, the station became WRJN, which stood for its then-owner, the Racine Journal News.
 By the 1930s, it was broadcasting on 1370 kHz at 100 watts, a fraction of its current power, with studios in the Hotel Racine.
 With the North American Regional Broadcasting Agreement (NARBA) enacted in 1941, WRJN moved to its current dial position at 1400 AM.

-In August 1948, it added a sister station.
-WRJN-FM came on the air at 100.7 MHz.
+In August 1948, it added a sister station, WRJN-FM at 100.7 MHz.
 For its first few decades, it largely simulcast WRJN 1400 AM.
 (That station is now WKKV-FM, owned by iHeartMedia, Inc.) In the 1950s, 1960s and 1970s, WRJN aired a middle of the road radio format featuring popular adult music, news and sports.
-It was an affiliate of the ABC Information Radio Network.

 Talk radio era

 By the 1980s, most listeners tuned into the FM dial for music.
 As an AM station, WRJN gradually added more talk shows and reduced its music programming.
 From the late 1980s until 2014, WRJN carried a talk radio format using a combination of local and syndicated talk programs.
 The station was the Milwaukee-area affiliate for shows hosted by Lionel, Bill O'Reilly and Mike Gallagher.
 It added programs from Alan Colmes, Ed Schultz, Leslie Marshall and carried Coast to Coast AM with Art Bell overnight.
-WRJN continued to be affiliated with ABC Radio and aired Paul Harvey's commentaries several times each weekday.
+WRJN continued to be affiliated with ABC News Radio and aired Paul Harvey's commentaries several times each weekday.

 In its later years, it effectively serving as a "last resort" station for shows not picked up in the Milwaukee radio market by the dominant talk stations, WTMJ and WISN.
 For a period in the mid-1990s, WRJN would simulcast sister station 92.1 WEZY's easy listening format during the overnight hours.